 2014 Entered into a lease agreement take over the stewardship and management of the Potting Shed, The Gardeners agreed to provide high quality educational garden-inspired programming to the community.
 We began to assemble and publish an annual photographic manual of annual events.
 Among community activities debuting was the much beloved Carvathon.

-2018 We established an award-winning Xeriscape garden on one of the berms at Bayley Beach.
-We ran the “After the Bell” – a Norwalk-wide after school program at the Potting Shed.
+2018 RG established an award-winning Xeriscape garden on one of the berms at Bayley Beach.
+Also ran the “After the Bell” (a Norwalk-wide after school program at the Potting Shed).

-2019 We collaborated with the Rowayton Library and the Norwalk Land Trust to present the award-winning “Our World: Your Call “environmental series.
-We again assisted with the Rowayton Turkey Trot.
+2019 RG collaborated with the Rowayton Library and the Norwalk Land Trust to present the award-winning “Our World: Your Call “environmental series.
+Also assisted with the Rowayton Turkey Trot.

-2020 Mid-year the Covid-19 pandemic hit and we ran meetings from that time forward virtually using zoom.
-Our Christmas Market occurred online with the help of Shopify, we collaborated with RAC in their Christmas sale and February art show and we established FIG (Financial Initiative Group) to find new ways to raise funds.
+2020 Mid-year the Covid-19 pandemic hit and we ran meetings from that time forward virtually using Zoom.
+Our Christmas Market occurred online with the help of Shopify, plus RG collaborated with the Rowayton Arts Center (RAC) in their Christmas sale and February “In the Garden” art show.
+Established FIG (Financial Initiative Group) to find new ways to raise funds.

-2021 Working with a Girl Scout troop, we built and distributed bat boxes throughout Rowayton to provide homes for these improvements.
-We were able to hold our Spring Market once again and followed up with the wildly successful Community Gardens Walk and Great Gnome Hunt.
+2021 Working with a Girl Scout troop, RG built and distributed bat boxes throughout Rowayton to provide homes for these animals in town.
+RG was able to hold the Spring Market once again and followed up with a wildly successful Community Gardens Walk and Great Gnome Hunt.

 1957-1958 June Leavitt